j-hive/morphfits/README.md

 poetry install
 ```

+Then, download the GALFIT binary corresponding to your system [here](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html).

 # Quickstart
 To see what the directory structure, the products and output, and the run looks
 like, use one of the settings from [the examples directory](./examples/).
 For